WSDOT-GIS/elc-js/packages/wsdot-elc/README.md

   // do something with the locations.
 })();

-// use a single reference date insteat of per-location date (async () => {
+// use a single reference date instead of per-location date (async () => {
   const dateString = "12/31/2011";
   const rl = new RouteLocation({